shadows911/baruf/content/p/names.md

 ### Problems with Millianism

 1. Plenty of people have multiple names.
-Alastor Moody is more often known as "Mad-Eye Moody."
-If, like Millianism says, the meaning of "Alastor Moody" and the meaning of "Mad-Eye Moody" are both just the ex-Auror, then they should be completely *interchangeable.* If you understand one, you understand the other.
-The problem is that we often don't realize that two names designate the same person:
+Alastor Moody is more often known as "Mad-Eye Moody".
+If, like Millianism says, the meaning of "Alastor Moody" and the meaning of "Mad-Eye Moody" are both just the ex-Auror, then they should be completely *interchangeable*.
+But they're not, because we often don't realize that two names designate the same person:

     > "There are those who'll turn innocent occasions to their
     > advantage," Moody retorted in a menacing voice.
 "It's my job to